NovaCat35/Etch-A-Sketch/README.md

 # Pixel Sketch App (Etch-a-Sketch)

-Etch-a-Sketch created using HTML/CSS and JS.
-This project further dives into DOM manipulation, grid templates, and other functionalities such as eventListeners.
+Welcome to my Etch-a-Sketch!
+This project is created using HTML/CSS and JS to further explore DOM manipulation, grid templates, and more.
 Some of the functionalities of this project is noted below:

 COLOR SECTION
 - Color Mode [DONE]